-Scoliosis and Chiropractic Treatment At Chiro One Wellness Centers, one of the conditions we commonly see in our offices is scoliosis.
+Scoliosis and Chiropractic Treatment At Pure Wellness Chiropractic, one of the conditions we commonly see in our offices is scoliosis.
 While kids are the largest groups affected by scoliosis, adults can suffer as well.
 Find out what else you should know about this common condition and how chiropractic care can help.

 What is scoliosis?
 Scoliosis is a spinal disorder traditionally defined as a sideways curvature (or curvatures) of the spine.
 Often, the curves appear S-shaped or C-shaped.
 The most common form of scoliosis is idiopathic, which accounts for about 80 percent of scoliosis cases.